-- in accordance with Clause 8.11 of the City of Joondalup District Planning Scheme No. 2, ADVERTISES a proposed modification to Policy 3-2 Height and Scale of Buildings within Residential Areas, forming Attachment 1 to this Report for public comment for a period of twenty one (21) days; - 2 NOTES that on completion of advertising the matter will be the subject of additional consideration by the Council.
+- in accordance with Clause 8.11 of the City of Joondalup District Planning Scheme No. 2, ADVERTISES a proposed modification to Policy 3-2 Height and Scale of Buildings within Residential Areas, forming Attachment 1 to Report CJ250-12/06 for public comment for a period of twenty one (21) days, to commence from 11 January 2007; - 2 NOTES that on completion of advertising the matter will be the subject of additional consideration by the Council.